-Hair thinning is an incredibly common problem, with over 40% of women experiencing hair loss or slowing growth.
+Hair thinning is an incredibly common problem, with more than 40% of women experiencing hair loss or slowing growth.
 It can be caused by a number of factors such as pregnancy, medical treatment, stress, or just plain old genetics.
-It can also be triggered by heat styling habits—even when using the best hair dryer or best hair straighteners.
+It can also be triggered by heat-styling habits—even when using the best hair dryer or best hair straighteners.

 In short, it has been said that massaging your scalp stimulates blood flow to the area, which in turn promotes quicker and healthier hair growth.
 But could the solution to our fine-hair woes really be as simple as a regular scalp massage?

 Does scalp massage for hair growth work?

 We put this question to Trichologist Dr. Nick Fisherman of Wyndham Private Specialist Clinic.
-“Certainly.
-A scalp massage using the right technique can help hair growth by stimulating and improving the blood circulation within the hair follicles,” explains Dr. Fisherman.
+“Certainly—a scalp massage using the right technique can help hair growth by stimulating and improving the blood circulation within the hair follicles,” he explains.

 Every hair starts in the hair follicle, where the bulb of the hair sits, and a good blood supply is essential for healthy hair growth.
-According to research, scalp massage causes blood vessels under the skin to dilate, generating more blood to the area.
-The stimulation stretches out the cells of hair follicles which causes these follicles to produce thicker hair strands.
+According to research, scalp massage causes blood vessels under the skin to dilate, generating more blood flow to the area.
+The stimulation stretches out the cells of hair follicles, which causes them to produce thicker hair strands.

 We asked Zoe Irwin, hair expert and woman&home Hair Awards judge (who helped us pick the best hair products of 2021), her thoughts on scalp massage.
 “It’s really about creating a healthy environment for hair to grow," she told us.
 "If you can just manipulate your scalp every day, all through the crown, I promise you will see much better quality hair come through.”